Chart Color Schemes

 Hawthorn has a typical household mix, with a fairly typical median household size

 Family households constitute 74.9% of all households, including 38.5% couples with children, 28.2% couples without children, and 7.1% single parent families.
 Non-family households account for the remaining 25.1%, with lone person households at 23.0% and group households comprising 2.3%.
-The median household size is 2.6 people, aligning with the Greater Adelaide average.
+The median household size is 2.6 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households